A God in Ruins (Atkinson novel): Plot

 After the war, Teddy married Nancy, the woman who had been his childhood sweetheart, and they had a child, Viola.
 Nancy died of brain cancer when Viola was still young.
 Although Nancy had intended to end her life while she was still able, she did not.
 Instead, she insisted Teddy help her to die in a dramatic scene that Viola never told Teddy she had witnessed.
 Dutiful father, he gave up his poetry and rambling nature walks, moved into a suburban cottage, taught school and raised his only child, who never recovered from the loss of her mother, and always hated him.
-Years later, he had looked after Viola's children, too, and was blessed with a granddaughter who loved him, a consolation even after Viola packed him off to sheltered housing in his old age.
+Years later, he had looked after Viola's children, too, and had a granddaughter who loved him, a consolation even after Viola packed him off to sheltered housing in his old age.

 At the end of the book, and the end of Teddy's long life, when he had become too frail to do anything but remember, he recalled the flight that ended his RAF career.
 He remembered handing his parachute to the bomb-aimer and urging him to jump, and he himself went down with the plane, as he had always expected he would.
 Briefly, Atkinson then tied up loose ends: three members of Ted's crew parachuted successfully, survived in a German POW camp and returned to England after the war; but there was no Viola, no grandchildren; Ursula grieved, as did Nancy; on V.E.
 Day, Teddy's mother overdosed on sleeping pills.